Geuel/flappy/README.md

+# Flappy

-Flappy Bird somente com HTML, css e js puro para aprender a manipular a DOM Realizado através da COD3R Cursos Online pelo Leonardo
+Flappy was based on the Flappy Bird's game.
+It was made exclusively using HTML, CSS and pure JS to learn how to manipulate the DOM.
+Realizado através da COD3R Cursos Online pelo Leonardo